sjmoran/emacs_init.el/README.md

 * highlight-current-line-0.57/
   * https://www.emacswiki.org/emacs/highlight-current-line.el

-This configuration has currently been tested on Centos/Redhat and works as of 20th July 2017.
+This configuration has currently been tested on Centos/Redhat (Red Hat Enterprise Linux Workstation release 7.3 (Maipo)) and works as of 20th July 2017.
 Any feedback welcome!